 Just because gel-infused foam can’t keep you cold, does not mean it’s a bad product.
 What this product can do, is offer pressure relief for aches and pains as well as potentially slow down the heat effect felt with traditional memory foam.
 However, if you’re a hot sleeper, we encourage you to really think about this component in your mattress before purchasing a mattress based on the hype created in the industry.

-Our Expert Recommended Best Mattresses for Hot Sleepers
+Best Mattresses for Hot Sleepers

 Featured Components: Ice Blue Quilt Cooling Technology, pocketed coil spring system, and open-cell memory foam.